aglioti/muColSudakov/README.md

-# Sudakov Double Logs for a Muon collider
+# Sudakov Double Logs for a Muon Collider

 A Mathematica notebook to compute the Sudakov Double Logs for 2->2 processes at a Muon Collider.
 These results were used in hep-ph/25xx.xxxxx and hep-ph/25xx.xxxxx (to appear).